Teenagers & Parents

 Parents of teens with migraine may feel frustrated at the lack of effectiveness of some at-home remedies or the side effects of common prescription drugs.
 Teens with other medical conditions may not be able to take certain medicines.
 Some may not want to deal with the side effects common to taking drugs.

-For a drug-free migraine treatment alternative, ask your child’s doctor about Nerivio, a drug-free, wearable device for migraine treatment and prevention.
+For a drug-free migraine treatment alternative, ask your adolescent’s doctor about Nerivio, a drug-free, Remote Electrical Neuromodulation (REN) wearable for migraine treatment and prevention.
 It is FDA-cleared for patients 12 years of age or older, it is discreet, easy to use, and allows your teen to feel in control of their treatment.

 How to Spot the Symptoms of a Teenager’s Migraine